 What Are Push Notifications?

 Push notifications are short, clickable notification messages that appear as a popup on users’ desktop or mobile devices.
+They have an average opt-in rate of 2-10% depending on the industry.

-Here’s an example of a push notification.
+Here’s an example of a push notification:

 Why Add Web Push Notifications to Your WordPress Site?

-Setting Up Web Push Notifications in WordPress With PushEngage
+How to Set Up Web Push Notifications in WordPress

-Step 1: Creating Your PushEngage Account
+Step 1: Installing and Activating PushEngage

 First, you need to go to the PushEngage website and click the ‘Get Started For Free Now’ button.